82

 Pool heaters, in the north Texas area, can stretch the swim season from 5-6 months per year to 9-10 months per year.
 Due to this fact, now would be an excellent time to consider having a swimming pool heater installed.
 Having a heater on your pool can assure that you are able to swim from February/March thru November/December.

-Pool heaters use one of two fuels—natural gas or propane, depending on what is available.
-Electric heaters are fine for stand-alone hot tubs, but not cost-effective enough to heat an entire swimming pool.
+Pool heaters use one of two fuels—natural gas or propane, depending on what is available at your residence.
+Electric heaters are fine for stand-alone hot tubs, but are not cost-effective enough to heat an entire swimming pool.

 The basic principle of the pool heater is simple.
 A gas burner tray creates heat.
 The heat rises through the cabinet of the heater, raising the temperature of the water that is passing through the coils.

 Vast improvements have been made to swimming pool heaters over the past several years, which allow them to be more efficient, cost-effective, and reliable.
-Another reason that contributes to an increase in pool heater sales is the fact that homeowners do not want to spend $60,000 to $100,000+ on a swimming pool and only be able to use it for six months out of the year.
+Another reason that contributes to an increase in pool heater sales is the fact that homeowners do not want to spend a significant amount of money on a swimming pool and only be able to use it for six months out of the year.

 Cost of a pool heater installed is typically $4,000-$6,000.